EnnyTee2/alx-backend-user-data/0x02-Session_authentication/README.md

-# 0x01.
-Basic authentication
+# 0x02.
+Session authentication

-In this project, I learned what the authentication process means and implemented a Basic Authentication on a simple API.
+In this project, I learned what the authentication process means and implemented a Session Authentication on a simple API.
+'